gvwilson/sensibleadventures/bookster/bookster.md

 pretend to, and a bosun in each town to make sure children spend their days pulling up weeds instead of getting into trouble–"

-"Or both," the bosun said, still chuckling.
+"I wish," the bosun said, still chuckling.

-"*La*, or both," Razi agreed.
+"*La*, less trouble, then," Razi agreed.
 "But please, I have burdened you with a story–perhaps I could carry one of yours in return?"

 "Do you know how Papaere Vurt lost his foot?"
 Erileine asked before anyone else could speak.
 When Razi shook his head, Erileine pointed up the mountain's side.
 "It was up there, in one of the old tunnels.
-Bosun Uyves' father was there–he was a bosun's mate, wasn't he?"
+Bosun Uyves' father was there, wasn't he?"

 "That he was," Uyves said, wiping the damp off his mustache.
 "It was, what, forty years ago?
 Forty-one, now…"